 Quick Update 6 Months Later

-This is one of my most popular 24" bikes other than the price point Cannondale Quick 24.
+This is one of my most popular 24″ bikes other than the price point Cannondale Quick 24.
 Why?
-There isn't anything to go wrong.
+It is designed to be bombproof.
 If you have multiple kids to pass this bike down to OR have a kid that is really getting into all sorts of riding and not just on the street then this bike may pay for the price difference pretty quickly.
 It is a bit heavy, so I would steer away from it if you don’t have the two things listed above.